ACUTE LEUKEMIA & DISABILITY BENEFITS

 HIRE OUR LAW FIRM WITH NO MONEY UPFRONT

 We will use our skills to help you through the appeals process.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.
 We offer a free review of your case.
 There is no pressure to become a client.
 If you call, then you can simply ask questions.
-Also, if we can’t help you, we will refer you to someone who can.
+Also, if we can’t help you, then we will refer you to someone who can.

 It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This means if we win your case, then you pay us out of your back benefits.
-If you do not win, you do not pay an attorney fee.
-How much is the fee?
-It is 25% of your back benefit.
-Also, the fee is capped.
-However, even if the cap goes up, you do not pay more than the cap.
-And, 25% is usually less than the cap.
-You will pay the lesser amount.
+This means if we win your case, then you pay us out of your past due benefits.
+If you do not win, then you do not pay an attorney fee.

 If there are costs in your case, then you pay those costs.
 But the costs are usually less than $100.
 Usually the only cost is to pay for a copy of your medical records.
 You owe costs whether we win or lose.
 Again, attorney fees are paid from your back benefit.
 But, to hire most lawyers, you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So how can you pay?
 The only way for you to pay us is for us to win your case.
 So, that is our goal.
 Contact us for help with your acute leukemia case.